mrparkers/terraform-provider-keycloak/docs/index.md

 The Keycloak provider can be used to interact with [Keycloak](https://www.keycloak.org/).

+## A note for users of the new Quarkus distribution

+Recently, Keycloak has been updated to use Quarkus over the legacy Wildfly distribution.
+The only significant change here that affects this Terraform provider is the removal of `/auth` from the default context path for the Keycloak API.

+For now, Quarkus users will have to set the `base_path` provider argument to an empty string, or use the `KEYCLOAK_BASE_PATH` environment variable.

+The next major release of this provider (v4.0.0) will change this default to be compatible with the Quarkus distribution.

 ## Keycloak Setup

 This Terraform provider can be configured to use the [client credentials](https://www.oauth.com/oauth2-servers/access-tokens/client-credentials/)